tushar2708/DSA_Java/GraphNotes.md

     that is loop-free (basically MST)
     * STP also ensures connectivity to all points.

+### Bridges and Articulation points:
+* Bridges connect 2 connected components of a graph, and breaking them breaks graph into independent subgraphs

 ### Strongly Connected Components

 Connected graph: All its vertices are connected.